 We answer this question by comparing the fees of the most popular credit cards and travel credit cards and share our thoughts on which card is better to use on your travels.

 What will this article cover?

 - Credit Card: Fees and Charges

 - Rewards and benefits for each card

 Pros and Cons: Credit Cards

-|Favourable annual fees||No reward schemes offered with credit cards|
+|Favourable annual fees||No reward schemes with credit cards|

-|Affordable minimum credits||No travel insurance offered with the standard low rate credit cards and higher fees charged for the premium credit card|
+|Affordable minimum credits||No travel insurance with standard low rate credit cards|

 |Travel insurance offered with premium versions of credit cards offered||Australian permanent resident requirement for some credit cards|

 |Attractive reward schemes available through travel credit cards||High minimum credit for travel credit cards|